jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 - A Content Editor warning for IAR items and IAR overridden, overwritten items in Sitecore PowerShell
 - A overwritten resource item compare in the Report
 - A overwritten resource item restore/delete in the Report
+- A package resource item in the Report
 - A Items as Resources, IAR Gutter with compare / resource file lookup.

 ## PowerShell only